jonromero/jonio_website/content/trading/backtesting-part-two.md

-Title: Building the simplest backtesting system in Python
+Title: You don't need to be a scientist to build a backtesting algotrading system in Python Building the simplest backtesting system in Python
 Tags: algotrading
 Date: 2016-02-01 22:30

 *This is the another post of the series: [How to build your own algotrading platform](how-to-build-your-own-algorithmic-trading-platform.html).*

-Last time we talked about [The "for-looper" backtester](asda) (as I love to call them).
+Last time we talked about [The "for-looper" backtester](building-a-backtesting-system-in-python-or-how-i-lost-3400-in-two-hours.html) (as I love to call them).
 Now it's time to see some code!

 We said that we have something like that: